Configure SMS providers

 To create a new provider:

-- Select a provider type from the dropdown list.
+- Select a provider type.

 - A form is displayed to let you input provider information.
 The fields you have to fill in varies depending on the provider type.
 For more information, please check how to enable an SMS provider in this article.
 The image below shows the form for defining a new proxy message provider:

-- For each new provider you define, you can also specify one or more application tags the provider should be picked for.
+- For each new provider you define, you can also specify one or more application tags the provider should be used for.
 If you don’t specify any application tags, this provider will be available for all outgoing messages under any application.

 - You can also limit the availability of the SMS provider to certain country calling codes by specifying phone number initials in the “Phone numbers” field.
 If you do not specify any country calling code, this provider will be available for any recipient number.